 Turn valve A to clean water to draw from the wash tank.
-This can be diverted through the tank wash, the chemical inductor or spray ports, depending on the position of valve B.
+This can be diverted through the tank wash the chemical inductor or spray ports/ tank, depending on position of valve B.

 Valve B.

 Spray / fill / circulate

 This is the normal running position for valve B during filling and spraying.